 Silktide’s web accessibility testing platform provides a simple way to achieve WCAG 2.2, Section 508, and ADA compliance, helping organisations make websites accessible to everyone.
 Silktide is the official accessibility testing partner of Socitm and is currently exploring integration possibilities with Jadu.

 Accessibility and the law

-Accessibility requirements for public sector websites are now part of UK law, and all mobile apps will be required to meet the same standards by the 23rd of June 2021.
+Accessibility requirements for public sector websites are now part of UK law, and all mobile apps are required to meet the same standards.

 The only disability is when people cannot see human potential.

 Debra Ruh, Global Disability Inclusion Strategist and CEO of Ruh Global Communications

 The accessible mindset

 It’s important that all conversations and activities around design and digital services have accessibility at their core.

 Creating usable, accessible online experiences at the design phase is a lot more straightforward than going back and fixing accessibility issues.
 Our Accessibility Training provides you with the fundamental grounding.

 Accessibility and beautiful design are not exclusive.
 On the contrary, adhering to accessibility principles produces the best possible user experience (UX).
 Our teams place digital inclusivity at the centre of design.